DC Compound Motor

 The great advantage of the compound motor is that:

-It prevents the armature and brushes from arcing so the motor will last longer and wouldn’t need to cut down the armature as often.
+It prevents the armature and brushes from arcing, so the motor will last longer and wouldn’t need to cut down the armature so often.

-Also, it allows the armature to carry large shaft load and draw heavier currents.
+Also, it allows the armature to carry a large shaft load and draw heavier currents.

 The most important part of any machine is its characteristics.

 In contrast, in the differential motor, both series and shut fluxes oppose each other.
-Thus, a flux decreases with increases in load.
-As such, we have a high speed with an increase in load and this can be dangerous especially on full load.
+Thus, a flux decreases with load increases.
+As such, we have a high speed with an increase in load, which can be dangerous, especially on full load.